ViaTi/HorizonBot/README.md

 # HorizonBot
-A bot made for the horizon anarchy server
+A bot made for the horizon anarchy minecraft server